kyleboyd/books/Uncommon Knowledge/Don't Die On Stage/Don't Die On Stage.md

 No one wants to hear a speaker drone on at length about their incredible life experiences.
 Of course, those incredible life experiences might be the reason you’ve secured an invitation to speak, but don’t forget, the audience outnumbers you by a considerable margin and you need to empathise and connect with them.

 Audiences like to empathise and the best way to communicate your message is to frame it in terms that an audience can relate to.
-By all means, share your hard-won
+By all means, share your hard-won lessons, but it's a good idea to frame these in a manner that the audience can empathise with.

+/*

+As a side note, mention that getting introduced by the organiser is better than introducing yourself.
+Reference [Yes!
+50 Secrets from the Science of Persuasion](#) with regards to this.
+It's filled with great advice.
+This might be better to moved to the second section of the book 'The Big Day'.

+*/

 ####Know Your Audience

 Get to know your audience.
 All audiences are different and all have different needs.
 Before you begin to frame your talk and plan it out, undertake some basic research on what the audience make up is like.

-Know the audience.
 As a professional (even one volunteering their time to speak), you have a duty to research the audience before you begin.
 How can you communicate effectively with an audience if you haven’t taken the time to get to know them?

 I always make a point of getting to know the person who invited me, and – if possible – the wider team, before I arrive.
 It’s simply a common courtesy, they can then guide you on the audience’s needs and make up.
-In our initial discussions I drill down to discover what the audiences interests are and what their needs might be.
+In our initial discussions I drill down to discover what the audiences' interests are and what their needs might be.

 You’re a professional and you should know the importance of treating your audience like the professionals they are.
 An average sized conference with a few hundred attendees is a room overflowing with investment, your audience have to paid to be here, in many cases travelled to attend, are often staying in a hotel, and are paying for food and drink.
 Every single member of the audience has invested in this and you have a duty to deliver.